Purdue vs. Northwestern NCAA Football Odds, Plays and Insights | November 20, 2021

 Northwestern Stats and Trends

-- The Wildcats have covered the spread once this year when underdogs by 11 points or more (in four chances).
+- The Wildcats have covered the spread once this season when underdogs by 11 points or more (in four chances).

-- Northwestern has hit the over in 50% of its opportunities this year (five times in 10 games with a set point total).
+- Northwestern's games this year have hit the over five times in 10 opportunities (50%).

 - Northwestern is 1-2 against the spread and 2-1 overall in games when it scores more than 22.5 points.

-- Northwestern is 3-2 against the spread and 2-3 overall when the team churns out more than 359.2 yards.
+- When Northwestern totals over 359.2 yards, the team is 3-2 against the spread and 2-3 overall.

-- The Wildcats have turned the ball over 19 times this season, five more turnovers than the Boilermakers have forced (14).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.